Fiz0rg/Fiz0rg/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
 - :seedling: Exploring Technical Content Writing.
+- :zap: In my free time, I play guitar, read tech articles, do sport and try to get a little better.
 <!--
 **Fiz0rg/Fiz0rg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.